 The financial services sector is a case in point.

-In February 2021, for example, at a moment when many were heralding remote work as the “next normal,” Goldman Sachs CEO David Solomon characterized the situation instead as "an aberration that we’re going to correct as soon as possible.”
+Back in February 2021, for example, at a moment when many were heralding remote work as the “next normal,” Goldman Sachs CEO David Solomon characterized the situation instead as "an aberration that we’re going to correct as soon as possible.”
 Not to be outdone, JPMorgan CEO Jamie Dimon opined that remote work simply wasn’t going to be a viable long-term option for employees at his company — at least not “for those who want to hustle.”

 But financial services companies are by no means the only ones whose return-to-office policies may throw a wrench in their recruitment processes.
 The extent to which employees aren’t just expecting but rather demanding greater flexibility is on display right now elsewhere as well.
-Take the results of a recently released internal survey of Apple employees, for example, in which a full 90 percent of respondents indicated that flexible work options were important to them.
+Take the results of an initial 2021 internal survey of Apple employees, for example, in which a full 90 percent of respondents indicated that flexible work options were important to them.
 What’s more, 37 percent — or more than a third of Apple’s workforce — expressed concern that they’ll be forced to quit if they aren’t offered flexible work options with the company down the line.

 Time will tell.
 But make no mistake, flexibility (or lack thereof) will have a decisive influence on the effectiveness of your organization’s employee recruitment and hiring processes, and whether you can get out ahead of tight hiring timelines, too.